 Widgets are stored in a slide out panel on the left-hand edge of the screen, and can be pulled out part way for a quick glance at new items, or all the way across the desktop to get a full screen experience.
 The entire widget interface sits on a transparent pane that lets you easily set it aside to return to the work you were doing, without opening entire new windows.

-Windows 11 vs Windows 10: Android apps arrive
+Windows 11 vs Windows 10: Android apps arrive (eventually)

-Microsoft will make Android apps discoverable in the Windows Store through a partnership with the Amazon App Store, which does raise some questions about what apps will be available and whether there are ways to run apps from other sources (like, Google Play).
+When Android support does arrive, Microsoft will make Android apps discoverable in the Windows Store through a partnership with the Amazon App Store, which does raise some questions about what apps will be available and whether there are ways to run apps from other sources (like, Google Play).
 But thanks to Intel Bridge technology, the Android apps you can download should all play nicely with your laptop, desktop or Windows tablet.

 Windows 11 vs Windows 10: From Skype to Teams

-Online communication is getting a big improvement in Windows 11, with Chat from Microsoft Teams integrated in the taskbar – and Teams is now simply a part of Windows, included for consumers and free to use.
+Online communication gets a big improvement in Windows 11, with Chat from Microsoft Teams integrated in the taskbar — and Teams is now simply a part of Windows, included for consumers and free to use.
 It works with other platforms and devices, too.
 The hardware agnostic approach should make it a lot easier to switch between desktop and mobile, even if you're calling a friend with an iPhone.

 Windows 11 vs Windows 10: Gaming upgrades